jagilber/service-fabric-cluster-templates/5-VM-Windows-1-NodeType-SLB-Common/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a secure 5 node, 1 Node Type Service Fabric Cluster with Standard load balancer running Windows Server 2022 Datacenter on a Standard_D2_v2 Size Virtual Machine Scale set.
+Additionally, this template is configured to use certificate common name (subject name) instead of thumbprint which is a Service Fabric best practice.

+Service Fabric Best Practice information: [Azure Service Fabric Security](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-best-practices-security)

+Detailed information about cluster certificates: [Manage certificates in Service Fabric clusters](https://learn.microsoft.com/azure/service-fabric/cluster-security-certificate-management) and [Deploy a Service Fabric cluster that uses certificate common name instead of thumbprint](https://learn.microsoft.com/azure/service-fabric/service-fabric-create-cluster-using-cert-cn)

 ## Certificate needed for the template if using the 'Deploy to Azure' button above

 This template assumes that you already have certificates uploaded to your key vault.
 Production clusters should always use a CA signed certificate.
-If needing a certificate for testing, a .pfx certificate can be generated directly in the key vault or if you want to create a new certificate run the [New-ServiceFabricClusterCertificate.ps1](../scripts/New-ServiceFabricClusterCertificate.ps1) file in this repository.
-That script will output the values necessary for deployment via the parameters file.

 **NOTE: Azure Key vault 'Access Configuration' should have 'Azure Virtual Machines for deployment' and 'Azure Resource Manager for template deployment' enabled for node key vault access during template deployment.**